Brownlow North: Church career

 North was Bishop of Lichfield for three years before his election as Bishop of Worcester was confirmed on 27 December 1774; he then remained in Worcester for six and a half years until his election to the See of Winchester was confirmed on 5 June 1781.
 Throughout the period of his appointments to these two Sees his half-brother remained Prime Minister.

 North was enthroned (by proxy) at Winchester Cathedral on 25 June 1781 and continued as Bishop of Winchester until his death, following a long illness, at Winchester House, Chelsea on 12 July 1820.
 He was then buried at his cathedral on 21 August 1820.
+The monument was sculpted by Francis Chantrey.

 Marriage and family

 On 17 January 1771, North married Henrietta Maria Bannister, who died on 17 November 1796.
 His eldest son Francis North, 6th Earl of Guilford and his youngest Charles Augustus North both became Anglican priests; of his four daughters, one (Henrietta) married a priest and another (Elizabeth) married Thomas de Grey, 4th Baron Walsingham.
 The 19th century evangelist, also named Brownlow North was his grandson (Charles' son.)